sqroot-eu/sqroot.eu/workshops.md

 ## Workshop audience

 The workshops are directed towards technology professionals: programmers, devops engineers, full-stack engineers, frontend engineers, system administrators, security engineers and testers.

 All workshops are for in-person sessions only, ie no remote video participants.
-This is to enable effective communication and support from the trainer during practical labs.
+This is to facilitate effective communication and support from the trainer during practical labs.

 ## Price

 Price of the workshop is for the full training session and isn't affected by the number of participants (although workshops have minimum and maximum participant limits).
-The price of a single training is generally greatly smaller than sending the participants to a similar trainining individually.
+The price of a single training is generally greatly smaller than sending the participants to a similar training individually.

 Price can be affected by availability, special requests and travel expenses (if any).
 Participants get training materials (slides and any extra supporting material, if any) after the training and are welcome to use it internally.

 ## Booking

-Get in touch via e-mail - `ando at sqroot dot eu`.
+Get in touch via e-mail - <code class="reverse-text">ue.toorqs@odna</code>.